Antari-yan/Introduction-Container/README.md

 grep -Eo '"[^"]*" *(: *([0-9]*|"[^"]*")[^{}\["]*|,)?|[^"\]\[\}\{]*|\{|\},?|\[|\],?|[0-9 ]*,?' |
 awk '{if ($0 ~ /^[}\]]/ ) offset-=4; printf "%*c%s\n", offset, " ", $0; if ($0 ~ /^[{\[]/) offset+=4}'
 ```
+- The `inspect` section extracts the `.State.Health` field from a running container named `webserver`
+- The `grep` section takes the returned `JSON` output from the `inspect` and breaks it into multiple lines
+- The `awk` section basically makes a pretty-print of the content
+For simplicity the package `jq` can also be used instead of `grep` and `awk`.

 ### Limit logging
 In the logging section of a service it is possible to configure how logs from the container should be handeld.